* This is the Professional Version. *

 The 2 posterior lobe hormones are oxytocin and vasopressin (ADH).
 In women, oxytocin causes myoepithelial cells of the breast and myometrial cells of the uterus to contract.
 Oxytocin is present in men but has no proven function.
 Deficiency of vasopressin results in central diabetes insipidus (see Central Diabetes Insipidus).
-Excess vasopressin secretion results in the syndrome of inappropriate ADH secretion (SIADH—see Sidebar 1: Syndrome of Inappropriate ADH Secretion).
+Excess vasopressin secretion results in the syndrome of inappropriate ADH secretion (SIADH—see ).

 Drug NameSelect Trade